Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 For a more traditional look, reclaimed vintage tiles will add character and charm.

-A tiled floor adds instant colour to this Spanish patio garden below.
+A tiled floor adds instant color to this Spanish patio garden below.
 Design studio Guta Louro gave the unloved patio space a simple refresh, opting for marble-top tables and bright patterned cushions that complement the tiled floor.

-3. Refresh garden walls with colourful tiles
+3. Refresh garden walls with colorful tiles

-4. Paint walls an unexpected bright colour
+4. Paint walls an unexpected bright color

-Deep colours can bring drama to outdoor spaces like this Sao Paolo patio garden owned by set designer Michell Lott.
+Deep colors can bring drama to outdoor spaces like this Sao Paolo patio garden owned by set designer Michell Lott.
 The plum wall works brilliantly with the burgundies and purples of the plants, which include Euphorbia cotinifolia, dark philodendrons, begonias and coleus.

-5. Welcome the rewilding trend
+5. Welcome the rewilding trend in modern gardens

 One of last year's biggest garden trends was the emergence of 'rewilding', which is all about allowing plants to lose their manicured neatness without letting them take over.
 Free-flowing plants help to give sleek, minimalist gardens a more relaxed, informal feel.

 This meadow inspired city roof garden is a prime example.
-Designed by Aralia's Alastair Henderson, this eighth floor city roof garden feels immersive and naturalistic thanks to wildly planted garden borders.
+Designed by Aralia's Alastair Henderson, this eighth-floor city roof garden feels immersive and naturalistic thanks to wildly planted garden borders.

 When it comes to gardening, every roof terrace has its issues, but this city roof garden is buzzing with design and planting know-how.
 Strong winds and extreme exposure can desiccate even the toughest plants while weight restrictions, safety regulations and getting materials to the top of a building all make vertiginous outdoor spaces among the most challenging sites.